Mega Man X

-is a series of action platform video games released by Capcom.
-It is a sub-series of the Mega Man franchise.
-The first game was released on December 17, 1993 in Japan on the Super Famicom and the following month on the SNES in North America; most of the sequels were ported to the PC platform.
-The gameplay introduced new elements to the Mega Man franchise including the ability to dash and climb walls.
-The first six games in the series were compiled in the anthology Mega Man X Collection.
+is a series of action-platform games released by Capcom.
+It is a sub-series of the Mega Man franchise previously developed by the same group, with Keiji Inafune acting as one of the main staff members.
+The first game was released on 17 December 1993 in Japan on the Super Famicom and the following month on the Super NES in North America.
+Most of the sequels were ported to Microsoft Windows.
+The gameplay introduces new elements to the Mega Man franchise in the form of Mega Man's successor X, including his new skills and power-ups in the form of armors while retaining the ability to decide which boss to fight first.